 \section{Numerical example}

-The goal of the numerical example is to test the feasibility of the proposed control design in Problem~\ref{prob_design}, to simulate the transient dynamics of a microgrid test system under perturbations that include load changes and disconnection/reconnection, and to compare its performance with the standard droop control with the cascaded double loop, which is designed in the frequency domain with the time scale separation assumption~\cite{pogaku2007modeling,kabalan2017nonlinear}.
+The goal is to test the feasibility of the control gain design in Problem~\ref{prob_design}, to simulate the transient dynamics of a microgrid test system under perturbations that include load changes and disconnection/reconnection between different parts of the microgrid and the main grid, and to compare its transient responses with the standard droop control with the cascaded double loop PI control.
+The latter is designed in the frequency domain with the time scale separation assumption as specified in~\cite{pogaku2007modeling}.